Stability, bounded generation and strong boundedness: Bounded generation by conjugates of root elements in Chevalley groups

-\begin{remark} For completeness, we should state that one can show using an idea from \cite{MR1044049} and the main result from \cite{https://doi.org/10.48550/arxiv.2206.13958} that each element of $G_2(R)$ for $R$ a ring of S-algebraic integers in a global function field is a product of $62+12=74$ many root elements. \end{remark}
+\begin{enumerate} \item For completeness, we should state that one can show using an idea from \cite{MR1044049} and the main result from \cite{https://doi.org/10.1112/blms.12925} that each element of $G_2(R)$ for $R$ a ring of S-algebraic integers in a global function field is a product of $62+18=80$ many root elements. \item We would also like to point out that the stability arguments going into Proposition~\ref{k1_surjective_stability_g2} are also similar to arguments for the Dedekind case in \cite[Section~5]{kunyavskiui2023bounded}. \end{enumerate} \end{remark}